AnkitBhamu/whatsapp-v2--backend/README.md

 # Backend specs
  1. Backend is based on Postgres database
+ 2. Written in js using socket io , express js , and some pg2 libraries to connect to that database.

 # NOTE: U need to start this first before using whatsapp-v2 front end